Step 6: Work out redundancy pay

 For example, if an employee's weekly pay is usually £300 but they received 80% pay while on furlough, their redundancy pay must be their full normal pay of £300 a week.

 You should pay redundancy no later than an employee's final pay day.
 You can pay later than this if you both agree another date in writing.

-You should clearly communicate when and how the payment will be made.
-For example, let employees know if payments will be included in their monthly pay or as separate payments.
+You should tell employees when and how you’ll make the payment.
+For example, if it’ll be included in their monthly pay or as a separate payment.

 If you do not pay an employee on time, they might be able to make a claim to an employment tribunal.

-If making redundancy payments puts your business at risk you can ask the Redundancy Payments Service (RPS) for financial help.
+If making redundancy payments puts your organisation at risk, you can ask the Redundancy Payments Service (RPS) for financial help.